 The world is quickly losing its dark skies due to light pollution.
 Light pollution doubled globally between 1992 and 2012.
-Bunya Mountains has unique fauna including fire beetles and powerful owls that need dark skies for their survival.
-Without conserving our dark skies, Australia's vulnerable nocturnal fauna are at threat of extinction given the impacts of climate change.
+Bunya Mountains has unique fauna including fire beetles and powerful owls that need dark skies for their survival with Australia's vulnerable nocturnal fauna being at threat of extinction given the impacts of climate change.

 How it will be delivered